johncodeos-forks/HP-Probook-430-G5-Hackintosh/README.md

 Kexts in the "LE" folder go to /Library/Extensions

 After copying them, run this in terminal:
-`sudo touch /Library/Extensions && sudo kextcache -u /`
+`sudo touch /Library/Extensions && sudo kextcache -i /`

 aDummyHDA.kext is required for the headphone jack to work!
 The executable in this kext is a symlink to `/System/Library/Extensions/AppleHDA.kext/Contents/MacOS/AppleHDA`